joshmaxsilverman/joshmaxsilverman.github.io/_posts/2020-11-22-pass-cranberry-sauce.md

 (image of the unrolled line)

-all possibile trajectories we're interested in will take place along this line.
+all possible trajectories we're interested in will take place along this line.

 ### Cliff dancing